 I am new to this style of training and am out of my comfort zone around people who are more experienced, am I the only that is feeling this?

-Will I get "big" doing CrossFit?
+Will I get "big" lifting weights & working out?

 Is the class enough?
 Or should I do more?